guma44/GEOparse/README.rst

 --------

 * Download GEO series, datasets etc. as SOFT files
+* Download supplementary files for GEO series to use them locally
 * Load GEO SOFT as easy to use and manipulate objects
 * Prepare your data for GEO upload